 While we are prepared to handle accidents, our sensible itineraries preclude high risk of problems occurring.
 Our planning leaves little to chance.
 Health and safety preparations begin before departure with “Stay Found and Sound” traveler awareness training and Student Rules of Conduct for smart self-regulation.
 We encourage travelers to consult their physicians and follow the recommended practices of the Center for Disease Control under the advisement of global travel infectious disease specialists.
+All groups are registered with the U.S. State Department STEP (Smart Traveler Enrollment Program) pre-deparature.
 We monitor the conditions on the ground in our destination countries, and make itinerary modifications as necessary to avoid potential hazards.
-Our tours take no risks with eating: we avoid street food and cheap restaurants of dubious quality.
+Our programs take minimal risks with eating: we avoid street food and cheap restaurants of dubious quality.
 Every Program Leader is CPR certified, equipped with a cell phone, first-aid kit, bottled water, and all travelers’ personal medical data during every excursion.

-In case of an emergency, our urgent response plan is supported by 24/7 support of TravelEx insurance services, including western medical facilities akin to Urgent-Care centers in the U.S. In the case of rare, minor incidents such as 24-hour traveler’s diarrhea or urban pick-pocketing, parents are notified, reports filed and remedies pursued.
+In case of an emergency, our Emergency Action Plan is supported by 24/7 support of TravelEx 360 Student Group Travel insurance services, including western medical facilities akin to Urgent-Care centers in the U.S. In the case of rare, minor incidents such as 24-hour traveler’s diarrhea or urban pick-pocketing, stakeholders are notified, reports filed and remedies pursued.
 Whether the issue is mild or severe, we are committed to timely communication and solutions for restoration of the traveler’s well-being.

 The safety of our student travelers is our top priority.
 Additionally, Peace Works Travel independently reviews UN reports and NGO updates, keeping close track of the political and social environments of the countries we visit.
 We pre-register all of our travelers with the U.S. State Department and American embassies in the destination country.
 The professional excellence and superior knowledge of our local partners serves our goal of crisis prevention; early-awareness of potential hazards is taken seriously and we err on the side of minimizing risk in determining itinerary modifications.
 Peace Works Travel reserves the right to cancel or modify an itinerary if conditions warrant a change of plan.